-The Procurement Governance Framework includes the Procurement Standing Orders, Procurement Strategy, Selling to the Council Guide, Small and Medium Entity Protocol and Terms of Reference for the Procurement Group.
+The Procurement Governance Framework includes the Commissioning & Procurement Standing Orders, Commissioning & Procurement Strategy, Selling to the Council Guide, Small and Medium Entity Protocol and Terms of Reference for the Procurement Board.

-The Council's Corporate Business Continuity Plan is currently being reviewed and updated in light of the programme of Information and Communications Technology (ICT) infrastructure improvements.
+The Council's Corporate Business Continuity Plan was reviewed and updated in light of the programme of Information and Communications Technology (ICT) infrastructure improvements.
 The Council also has a number of service-specific business continuity plans in place which are updated annually as part of the service plan process.